-2. Before the match can begin, all remotes must be on the floor.

-3. Drivers must change (Driver change) sometime between 25 and 40 seconds into the match.
-Driver one may hand the remote to driver two anytime between 65 and 50 seconds remaining on the clock.
+- 2. Before the match can begin, all remotes must be on the floor. - 3.
+Drivers must change (Driver change) sometime between 25 and 35 seconds into the match.
+Driver one may hand the remote to driver two anytime between 65 and 55 seconds remaining on the clock.
 If a team exchanges the remote too early or too late in a match the robot may be disqualified for that match at the discretion of the referee.
-If the remote is exchanged significantly outside of the designated time, the referee may disqualify the alliance, which will receive a zero score for that match.

-4. The referee will stop the timer if all Time Bonus tasks are completed, and all remotes are on the floor.
+If the remote is exchanged significantly outside of the designated time, the referee may disqualify the alliance, which will receive a zero score for that match. - 4.
+The referee will stop the timer if all Time Bonus tasks are completed, and all remotes are on the floor and at least one member of the alliance calls time. - 5.
+Robots start the match outside of the arena.
+Two outside the blue ramp and 2 outside the red ramp.
+Robots must enter the field by their own power.
+If a robot is unable to drive onto the field then at 30 seconds into the match one of the drive team may carefully place the robot onto the field careful not to touch any game objects and as close to the ramp as possible. - 6.
+Yellow pegs that fall outside of the field are NOT returned.
+Blue or Red pegs that fall out of the field should be returned to the field as close to where they went out without being in a scoring position and not touching other game objects or robots.